suzanamelo-m/suzanamelo/content/about.md

 ## About

-I am a full-stack developer and developer relations with a solid communication and people skills background.
+I am a full-stack developer and developer relations with a solid background in communication and people skills.

-My knowledge includes Next.js, TypeScript, JavaScript, React, and Node.js, with additional experience with Vue.js, React Native, GraphQL, APIs, and AWS serverless services (AWS Lambdas, S3 and DynamoDB).
+My knowledge includes Next.js, TypeScript, JavaScript, React, and Node.js, with additional experience with Vue.js, React Native, GraphQL, APIs, and AWS serverless services (AWS Lambdas, S3, and DynamoDB).
 I am also a certified AWS Cloud Practitioner.

 As a strong advocate of diversity and inclusion, I actively work on initiatives that empower women and underrepresented groups in tech, mentor juniors and graduates, and drive tech community enablement across APAC, Europe, and the Americas.</br>
-I volunteer as a Social Media Specialist for [Women In Tech Sweden](https://womenintech.se/) and while living in Malmö, worked as a teacher at [ReDi School of Digital Integration](https://www.redi-school.org/redi-school-malmo), a non-profit focused on digital empowerment for women from migrant and refugee backgrounds.
+I volunteer as a Social Media Specialist for [Women In Tech Sweden](https://womenintech.se/), and while living in Malmö, I worked as a teacher at [ReDi School of Digital Integration](https://www.redi-school.org/redi-school-malmo), a non-profit focused on digital empowerment for women from migrant and refugee backgrounds.

+As an AWS Community Builder, I mentor and collaborate with **_Mulheres na Nuvem_** in Brazil and continue to contribute to AWS User Groups in New Zealand and Australia through online talks, mentorship, and community support.

-I'm an AWS Community Builder and AWS User Group Leader in Sweden, organizing the [AWS Women’s User Group Sweden](https://www.meetup.com/aws-womens-user-group-sweden/) and co-organizing the [AWS User Group Stockholm](https://www.meetup.com/aws-stockholm/) and [AWS User Group Skåne](https://www.meetup.com/aws-user-group-skane/).
-When living in New Zealand, I founded and organized the [Auckland AWS Tools and Programming](https://www.meetup.com/auckland-aws-tools-meetup/) meetup and co-organized for four years the Full-Stack Engineering - Auckland and Cloud Native & Platform Engineering Auckland.
+In EMEA, I’m a co-organizer of [AWS Community Day Baltic](https://awsbaltic.eu/), and AWS User Group Leader in Sweden, where I am a founder and organizer of the [AWS Women’s User Group Sweden](https://www.meetup.com/aws-womens-user-group-sweden/), and co-organizer of the [AWS User Group Stockholm](https://www.meetup.com/aws-stockholm/), and [AWS User Group Skåne](https://www.meetup.com/aws-user-group-skane/).
+While living in New Zealand, I founded and organized the [Auckland AWS Tools and Programming](https://www.meetup.com/auckland-aws-tools-meetup/) and, for 4 years, co-organized the Full-Stack Engineering - Auckland and Cloud Native & Platform Engineering Auckland meetups.

-With a Bachelor's degree in Communication and experience in various areas, such as journalism, public relations, management, and customer service, I bring a multifaceted background to the table.
+With a Bachelor's degree in Communication and experience across journalism, public relations, management, and customer service, I bring a multifaceted background to the table.

-This diverse skill set allows me to support teams across various areas and tasks effectively and has made me a collaborative team player with a flexible and resilient mindset.
+This diverse skill set enables me to support teams across a range of areas and tasks, making me a collaborative team player with a flexible, resilient mindset.
 I have also been acknowledged for my ability to work successfully within teams to achieve business outcomes.

 Having a strong passion for learning and a love for everything I do are some skills I bring to the technology field. ❤️